urbanlink/Socket.io-v1.x-Library/README.md

-# Socket.io Library for v1.x and v2.x
+# Socket.io Library for v2.1.0
-Socket.io Library for Arduino
+Socket.io Library for Arduino / ESP8266 / ESP32

 Works with W5100 & ENC28J60 as well as ESP8266 and ESP32 (beta)